 - TB Skin testing

-- Ordering of Quantiferon Gold tests for positive TB skin tests
+- Ordering of Quantiferon Gold tests for TB screening or positive TB skin tests

 - Ordering of blood titers to confirm immunity status to various diseases.